lopez-lab/PyRAI2MD-legacy/README.md

 -------------------------------------------------------

 Python Rapid Artificial Intelligence Ab Initio Molecular Dynamics (PyRAI<sup>2</sup>MD) is a package for nonadiabatic molecular dynamics simulation using potential energy surface predicted by machine-learning models.
 The primary aim of this project is to leverage the present nonadiabatic molecular dynamics techniques enabling nano-second scale simulations in practical molecular systems, which cost unaffordable computational resources using high-level quantum chemical methods like complete active space self-consistent field (CASSCF) with extended multistate second-order perturbative corrections (XMS-CASPT2).

+This is the legacy version.
+The latest version is 2.0 alpha.